Track Dark Pool Trades and Institutional Activity

 What We Show You, the Moment It Happens

-Every time a big trade happens off-exchange in a dark pool, we capture it and show it to you in real time.
-You'll see the exact time it happened, the stock ticker, the price it traded at, the number of shares, and our best estimate of whether it was a buy or a sell.
+Every off-exchange trade in a dark pool gets captured and displayed in real time.
+You'll see the timestamp, ticker, price, share count, and our best estimate of whether it was a buy or a sell.

-- Mega Block — Massive, position-sized moves that signal major institutional activity.
+- Mega Block — Position-sized moves that signal major institutional intent.

 Figuring Out the "Buy" or "Sell"

-Since dark pools don't show a public bid or ask price, we have to deduce the trade's direction.
-Here's how: we compare the execution price to the public National Best Bid and Offer (NBBO) at that exact millisecond.
+Dark pools don't publish a public bid/ask spread the way exchanges do.
+To determine direction, we compare the execution price to the National Best Bid and Offer (NBBO) at that exact millisecond.

-- If the trade happened at or above the midpoint between the best public bid and ask, we classify it as a buy.
+- A trade at or above the midpoint between the best public bid and ask is classified as a buy.

-- If it happened below that midpoint, we classify it as a sell.
+- A trade below that midpoint is classified as a sell.

 Seeing Where the Big Money Piles Up

-- Point of Control (POC): This is the single price level with the very highest volume.
-Think of it as the price where institutions did the most business—the market's secret handshake point.
+- Point of Control (POC): The single price level with the highest dark pool volume — where institutions did the most business.

-- Value Area: This is the price range that contains 70% of all the dark pool volume.
-It essentially draws a box around where the big players seem to think the stock's fair value is.
+- Value Area: The price range containing 70% of all dark pool volume — essentially a fair-value box around where big players are active.

 How to Use Dark Pool Data in Your Trading

-- Check the Market Tide (The Big Picture): First, ask: Is the overall market feeling optimistic or cautious right now?
-This sets the stage for everything else.
+- Check the Market Tide.
+Is the overall market leaning bullish or bearish?
+This sets the context.

 | Module | What It Answers |